A strong emotion found physical expression faster than a conscious thought had the chance to intervene

 From 1999 to 3/2001:

-During those years, I still experienced a few individual and increasingly rare initial stimuli.
-They came in the form of a slight pulling in select areas such as my hands, wrists, arms or feet.
-Using my exercises, I could stop those stimuli within a few minutes.
-(Just as one would want to stop a cramp in their calf or foot or a headache as quickly as possible and not sometime later.)
+During those years, I’d still experience a few isolated and increasingly rare initial stimuli.
+They came in the form of a slight pulling in individual areas such as my hands, wrists, arms or feet.
+Using my exercises, I could stop them within minutes, just as one would relieve a cramp or a headache: as quickly as possible, not sometime later.

-The harmful tension that had previously made me so sick was something I stopped doing to myself after I healed my RA, as I could feel the first signs of it within my body timely: a reasonably uncomfortable pulling.
+The harmful tension that had previously made me so sick is something I stopped doing to myself after I healed my RA, as I can feel the first signs of it within my body in time, as an uncomfortable pulling sensation.

 Until my daughter asked …

-At the beginning of 2010, I typed ‘rheumatoid arthritis’ into the computer keyboard for the first time and read about how the disease went on in countless other cases.
+At the beginning of 2010, I typed ‘rheumatoid arthritis’ into the computer keyboard for the first time and read up on how the disease progressed in countless other cases.
 The result shocked and saddened me.

 And for a few seconds, a strong emotion found physical expression: